pni-lab/connattractor/docs/01-paper.md

 The analysis documented in this section is repeated, comparing the pain upregulation and pain downregulation data provided with study 4.

+## Clinical data
+To assess clinical relevance, we introduce a pipeline that investigates the group differences in raw timeseries activation, during each of the attractor states.
+We assign each TR a label according to its attractor state, by relaxing the CBH for each TR and then calculate the average participant-level activation for each attractor state.
+We implement a permutation test with $n_{perm}=5000$ to investigate the difference in the average activation during the attractor states between the groups, randomly assigning the group label (preserving the original group stratification).
+We adjust the significance threshold with a bonferroni correction, accounting for tests across 4 states and 122 regions, resulting in $\alpha = 0.0102$.

 ## Data preprocessing
 - BASC/MIST parcellation